Shannon meets Myerson: Information Extraction from a Strategic Sender: Introduction

-Consider a setting with a sender and a receiver, where the receiver wishes to perfectly recover information privately known to the sender over a possibly noisy channel.
-In the classical setting of communication, the sender \textit{cooperates} with the receiver in achieving this goal.
-In this paper, we consider a \textit{noncooperative} setting wherein the sender wishes to maximize a \textit{utility function} that depends on the true source sequence and the sequence recovered by the receiver.
-This utility function dictates the sender's signalling strategy, and maximizing it may not align with the interests of the receiver.
-For certain source sequences, the sender may want to deceive the receiver into recovering an incorrect sequence, whereas for other sequences it may want the receiver to know the truth.
-The receiver, on the other hand, is still interested in recovering the true source sequence\footnote{For example, recall the tale of a mischievous boy (sender) who observes a source that can be two possible states: \textit{wolf} and \textit{nowolf}.
+where $ x = (x_1,\hdots,x_n) \in \Xscr^n $ is the sender's type and $ \xhat =(\xhat_1,\hdots,\xhat_n)\in \Xscr^n$ is the sequence of symbols decoded by receiver, and $ \ut : \Xscr \times \Xscr \rightarrow \Real $ is the single-letter utility of the sender.
+Depending on $ x$, for certain symbols, the sender may prefer that the receiver decodes the symbol incorrectly, whereas for other symbols it may want the receiver to know the truth.
+The receiver, on the other hand, is interested in maximizing the number of true sequences $ x $ recovered correctly\footnote{For example, recall the tale of a mischievous boy (sender) who observes a source that can be two possible states: \textit{wolf} and \textit{no-wolf}.
 The villagers (receiver) want to know if there is indeed a wolf.
 But the boy derives a utility $ \ut (x',x)$ when the true state is $ x $ and the villagers decode it to be $ x' $.
-In the classical tale, when there is no wolf, the boy wants the villagers to think there is a wolf, \ie, $ \ut({\rm \textit{wolf,\ nowolf}}) > \ut({\rm \textit{nowolf,\ nowolf}})$.
-But when there is a wolf, he wants them to infer that there is really a wolf, \ie, $ \ut({\rm \textit{wolf,\ wolf}}) > \ut({\rm \textit{nowolf,\ wolf}})$.}.
-We ask the following question -- given the channel and the sender's tendency to misreport the source information, what is the maximum amount of information that the receiver can extract from the sender?
+In the classical tale, when there is no wolf, the boy wants the villagers to think there is a wolf, \ie, $ \ut({\rm \textit{wolf,\ no-wolf}}) > \ut({\rm \textit{no-wolf,\ no-wolf}})$.
+But when there is a wolf, he wants them to infer that there is really a wolf, \ie, $ \ut({\rm \textit{wolf,\ wolf}}) > \ut({\rm \textit{no-wolf,\ wolf}})$.}.
+We ask the following question -- given the sender's tendency to misreport its type and the possibly imperfect medium of communication, how must the receiver strategize to recover as much true information as possible?
+And what is the maximum \textit{amount} of information that the receiver can extract from the sender?
 We call this the problem of \textit{information extraction} from a \textit{strategic sender}.
-We study two formulations of the problem, one with a noiseless channel and another with a noisy channel, and develop a theory that establishes achievable rates and converses for this setting, in the zero-error regime.